+TO: The Graduate School

+FRO

+Department/School/College

+SUB JECT:

-FROM: Department/School/College SUBJECT: Student's Name BANNER ID A change from the thesis to the non-thesis option is approved for the above named student.
-The student is aware of the academic consequences of making this change.
-An updated graduate summary is attached.
-Signature: Graduate Program Director Date Signature: Thesis Director Date I understand that all previously earned credits and grades for 7000/7001 thesis courses will remain on my record but will not count toward the degree.
-I may be required to enroll in additional course credits to meet the requirements for the non-thesis degree as indicated on the attached graduate summary.
-Any grades of "Q" assigned under the former grading system will be changed to "S" or "U" as appropriate by the professor of record through submission of a grade change form to the Registrar's Office.
-If enrolled in a thesis course for the current term, I may drop the course prior to the last day to drop a graduate course according to the published academic calendar.
-A statement will appear on my transcript noting the transfer from the thesis to non-thesis track with the effective month, day and year.
-Signature: Student Date For Graduate School / Registrar Use TO: Graduate Registrar RE: Transcript comment Please add the following comment to the above named student's transcript: "Transferred from thesis to non-thesis option effective Month Day Year Signature: Dean of the Graduate School or Designee Date
+Student's Name BAN NER ID

+inge from the thesis to the non-thesis option is approve are of the academic consequences of making this channed.

+Signature: Graduate Program Director Date

+Signature: Thesis Director Date

+meet grade the pr a thes accor d but will not count toward the degree.
+I may be require the requirements for the non-thesis degree as indicated as of "Q" assigned under the former grading system will refessor of record through submission of a grade changes course for the current term, I may drop the course puding to the published academic calendar.
+A statement for from the thesis to non-thesis track with the effective Signature: Student d on the attache be changed to ge form to the R rior to the last d will appear on n ed graduate sur "S" or "U" as a egistrar's Offica ay to drop a gr ny transcript no mmary.
+Any ppropriate by e.
+If enrolled in aduate course

+For Graduate School / Re gistrar Use

+TO: RE: Graduate Registrar Transcript comment -

+Pleas e add the following comment to the above named stud ent's transcript:

+"Tran sferred from thesis to non-thesis option effective "

+Month Day Year

+Signature: Dean of the Graduate School or Desig jnee Date

-CC: Dept/school Registrar
+Dept/school Registrar